saumya/RNwebJSnLocalVideo/README.md

 The purpose of this projet is to test

- - Video running inside ReactNative (this is still todo)
+ - JS calls from Webview to Webite and back (Done)
- - JS calls from Webview to Webite and back
+ - Video running inside ReactNative (todo)

 Two libraries are used.